julianjohannesen/js-concurrency-notes/promises-resolving-to-promises.md

 promise3 //-> {fulfilled: 10}
 ```

+## A promise can include a long chain of then statements

 One consequence of how JS flattens promises is that **a then statement can contain a long chain of other then statements.
 Regardless of how long the chain is, it will be flattened when the promise resolves**.

+In this example, the then statement in promise1 takes a promise from Promise.resolve() and uses its promised result to perform an arithmetic operation.
+Later on, another then statement is attached to promise1, however this new then statement contains promised results from both promise1 and promise2.
+The new then statement will wait as long as it needs to get those promised results from promise1 and promise2, and then it will perform its own operation on those results.

 ```js
 const promise1 = Promise.resolve(5).then(n => n + 1);